Get Schooled

 If you’re struggling or need extra support at work

-If you need some mental or emotional support
+If you need mental or emotional support

-Your mental and emotional wellbeing comes before anything else!
+Your mental and emotional wellbeing comes before anything else.
 If you are struggling or need mental and emotional support, we recommend talking to a professional– they are trained to support you and to be a safe space to listen without judgment or fear.
 If you’re in college, your school most likely has a counseling center where students can talk to a mental health professional for free.
 If you’re not in college, there are many free and low-cost mental health resources that can provide support.

 If you’re struggling to juggle family responsibilities with other responsibilities

 As you begin to take on more academically, professionally, and socially, it may be hard to balance those responsibilities with your responsibilities at home.
-If your family depends on you for help, it can feel intimidating to set boundaries or be vocal about what you need, but very necessary for your wellbeing.
+If your family depends on you for help, it can feel intimidating to set boundaries or be vocal about what you need, but it is very necessary for your wellbeing.
 If you feel stressed or overwhelmed about juggling your responsibilities, talk to someone in your family.
-Be open and honest about your commitments, what feels hard to juggle, and what support you need.
+Be open and honest about your commitments, what feels hard to balance, and what support you need.
 A family member may be able to take something off your plate or offer advice or support to help you take care of your responsibilities.
 Talking to family can be tricky, so we recommend checking in with a trusted friend or adult in your life about how you want to approach the situation.

 Succeed in College